fbpx

 “Should I Have Dinner With My Ex’s New Girlfriend?”

-Yes, it’s annoying … and maybe even a little degrading.
-But it’s the price you have to pay if you want to remain friends with an ex whose new girlfriend is controlling and insecure.
-You already expect your friendship to change to an extent — like, don’t count on seeing him “a few times a month” for much longer; try “once a month” if you’re lucky — but hopefully if you can convince Megan you aren’t a threat to her relationship, you can keep your buddy. … And if they ever get married, you can attend the wedding without feeling like your attendance is the bride’s worst nightmare.
+Yes, it’s annoying … and maybe even a little degrading, but it’s the price you have to pay if you want to remain friends with an ex whose new girlfriend is the kind of woman it sounds like Megan is.
+But, you know, this is also a good time to think about whether this is a friendship worth the price of playing nice with someone whom you dread meeting.
+It’s OK if you decide it isn’t.
+I mean, you already expect your friendship to change to an extent — like, don’t count on seeing Mike “a few times a month” for much longer; try “once a month” if you’re lucky.
+And if things continue to progress with Megan, you will likely be seeing even less of Mike after that.

 I agree Pinky!
 If I found out my boyfriend was saying negative things about me to an ex/now friend he kept in contact with, I’d probably be a little angry.